Jump to the content of the page

 Fundamentally all materials testing machines have comparable parts and components.
 Many different components are adapted to the load frame:

 Materials testing includes a variety of test methods with which the behavior and material characteristics of standard specimen materials or finished parts and components (components testing) under mechanical, thermal or chemical loads are determined.
-The test method requirements vary among different industries.
+The requirements for the test procedures differ in the various industries and are mainly defined in ISO standards and ASTM standards, but also in industry-specific standards and manufacturers' factory standards.

 Products for Static Materials Testing

-The ZwickRoell Group is a global leading supplier of static materials testing machines specifically designed for tensile, compression, flexure, shear, and torsion tests.
+The ZwickRoell Group is the world's leading supplier/manufacturer of testing machines for static materials testing, specially designed for tensile tests, compression tests, flexure tests, shear tests and torsion tests.

-Our static materials testing machines are suitable for testing applications in all areas, whether in quality control or research projects, delivering outstanding performance in challenging materials and components testing situations.
+Our static materials testing machines are suitable for testing applications in all areas, whether in quality control or research projects, delivering outstanding performance in challenging materials and components testing.

 Products for Dynamic Materials Testing